npaul19/measurement-unit-length/README.md

   - equals logic shows dupliction of code
   - should use Fewest elements
   - Now, try to use only one class
+  - Still Meter and Kilometer don't have any Test class

 **Solution3**
 - Length - factory methods - String unit, mag, factor